IFN557: Rapid Web Development

 |What you need to submit:||

-One single zip file (filename: studentid_557_Ass1.pdf) that contains the following items: Part 1 – Written Report as detailed below
+One single zip file (filename: studentid_557_Ass2.pdf) that contains the following items: Part 1 – Your solution, the project directory for your code

 |Moderation:||All staff who are assessing your work meet to discuss and compare their judgements before marks or grades are finalised.|